rarebreed/mercury/README.md

 # Playground for reactive testing

 So, first things first.
 Why bother learning FRP?
-There are a couple of good reasons to learn new ways of doing things , but only one that managers really care about:  How does this new fangled technology help make our product better?
+There are a couple of good reasons to learn new ways of doing things, but only one that managers really care about: How does this new fangled technology help make our product better?

 In other words, what problems does it solve that the current way of doing things either can't, or creates too much technical debt for.
 FRP started out as a research topic within the haskell community, but it turned out to be more than just some library.
 It's an entirely different approach to solving problems.

 ## What does reactive solve?

 Note: you might want to read my [functional reactive programming notes][-frp-notes] as well

 I will wager that most programmers over about 26 probably didn't learn about reactive or even functional programming.
 So let's start with something familiar; how we program in an imperative and synchronous fashion.

 We are used to solving problems in a linear and sequential way.
 Do step 1, and take the results of Step 1 to help solving Step 2.
 Very simple and easy to reason about.
 But then we started holding certain state inside of objects.
 So the logical conclusion was, "hey Object B, I need to know what your 'checkingBalance' is, let me know what it is".
 Seemed logical right?
 Have the state and methods that work on that state next to each other.

 In this world, not only do you do your computations step by step in a linear fashion (from top to bottom), objects ask for data from each other.
 If Object A wants some state from Object B, and Object B exposes this in B.getBalance(), then A takes some reference to B and calls B.getBalance(), then stuffs the result away somewhere to be worked on.

 This should all be second nature to programmers.
-The problem is, the world doesn't always work this way.
-The first problem is the sequential linearity to this programming.
-In other words, the world very often is not synchronous.
-Or at best, it might be synchronous, but the answer may take a very long time in the coming (ie, the function call that will get you some data has to block).
+Unfortunately, the world doesn't always work this way.
+The first problem is the sequential linearity to this kind of programming.
+The world very often is not synchronous.
+Or it might be synchronous, but the answer may take a very long time in the coming (ie, the function call has to block).
 At best, this is wasteful, and at worst, you will get the wrong data.

 ```javascript
 let ans = do_something(10)  // If this code returns a promise or is asynchronous...